 As Simon Dlugowski founder and CEO of MySocialNerd.com, says, no matter your chosen industry as an entrepreneur, “Passive income is always a possibility, and believing is the first step!”

 Starting a blog is one of the most effective ways to bring in passive income.
-Specialized blogs offer a place for you to share value information about your expertise (and that really could be anything from movie reviews to basic computer programming).
+Specialized business blogs offer a place for you to share valuable information about your expertise (and that really could be anything from movie reviews to basic computer programming).

 Cristian Rennella CEO and cofounder of elMejorTrato.com, says, “My area, for example, was finance.
 I always liked it and I started to write about it nine years ago on my own website.
 Even today, articles from so many years ago still continue to generate visits and, consequently, income.”

-He adds that if you study a little search engine optimization (SEO) to learn the basics, and publish on your own social networks, you will start getting hits through Google.
+He adds that if you study a little search engine optimization strategy (SEO) to learn the basics, and publish on your own social networks, you will start getting hits through Google.

 Alok Rana, founder of LoudTechie, gives a few more tips for blogging to increase income, selling ads, and getting into affiliate advertising.
 “Let’s assume you joined an affiliate program with GoDaddy, the hosting company,” Rana says.
 “GoDaddy will provide you an affiliate link with which you will get a commission as a reward on every referral you bring in as a member or sales.
 Reviews work best.”